Skip to content Skip to footer

 • Your standard of living and living expenses

-• Your role in the marriage (e.g. were you the primary breadwinner or the stay-at-home parent) and so on
+• Your role in the marriage (e.g. were you the primary breadwinner or the stay-at-home parent)

-The court will always strive to find the fairest solution, but arrangements for the children’s welfare (in terms of housing and child maintenance) always have the highest priority.
+The Court will always strive to find the fairest solution, but arrangements for the children’s welfare (in terms of housing and child maintenance) always have the highest priority.

 What is a fair split in a divorce?